A Haunted House 2

-A Haunted House 2 is a 2014 American horror satire film directed by Michael Tiddes and starring Marlon Wayans.
-The film is the sequel to the 2013 film A Haunted House and the final installment in the duology.
+A Haunted House 2 is a 2014 American satirical horror comedy film directed by Michael Tiddes and starring Marlon Wayans, Jaime Pressly, Essence Atkins, Gabriel Iglesias, Missi Pyle, Ashley Rickards, Affion Crockett, Steele Stebbins, Rick Overton, Hayes MacArthur, Dave Sheridan and Cedric the Entertainer.
+The film is the sequel to the 2013 film A Haunted House.

 Produced by IM Global Octane and distributed by Open Road Films, the film was released on March 28, 2014.
-Like its predecessor, the film received negative reviews from critics, and earned over $25 million at the box office.
+The film received negative reviews from critics, and earned over $25 million at the box office.

 Plot

 Malcolm Johnson and his cousin Ray-Ray are driving Malcolm's possessed girlfriend Kisha to the hospital after he beat her senseless for trying to attack him.
 Kisha starts making a fuss and fights Malcolm, then breathes into Ray's face.
 He passes out at the wheel and collides with a truck.
 Somehow, everybody is okay, but Malcolm and Ray leave an unconscious Kisha in the backseat and run away.

 A year later, Malcolm moves in with his girlfriend Megan, an insecure woman with two kids, her bratty and promiscuous teenage daughter Becky and effeminate son Wyatt, who has a stereotypically black imaginary friend named Tony.
 The family moves into a new home with their dog, Shiloh Jr. After the movers hang a safe next to the lawn, an invisible force unties the rope tied to a support beam, causing the safe to fall on the dog and crush him.
 Malcolm dramatically cries all the way to when they bury the dog.

 Megan then puts a creepy looking doll named Abigail on a chair by their bed.
 Malcolm messes around with it until he starts having sex with it.
 Malcolm carries his camera around to record everything he sees.
 He meets the neighbor, Miguel, who jumps at every chance he gets to call Malcolm racist whenever he comments on something related to a Mexican stereotype, though all of it is in jest.
 Weird things start happening again.
 Malcolm records himself having sex with Megan and notices the Abigail doll turning its head.
 He also finds old videotapes with a demonic being in it trying to kill a family of three, but it fails every time.